altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065b/rsu/ug-rsu-agx5e-soc-premium-065b.md

 ## Building Binaries

 The diagram below illustrates the build flow used for this example.
+The image uses 4 Quartus designs but in the example everything is done with a single design to simplify the instructions

 ![](images/rsu-build-flow.svg)